 Hi, hello, bonjour.
 Just me, Hollie, a married woman here.
-Yes, you read that right – I GOT FUCKING MARRIEDDDDDD!!!!!!
+Yes, you read that right – I GOT MARRIEDDDDDD!!!!!!

 To say I’m still not over it is an understatement, newlywed highs are 100% a thing.
 I thought I better round off my wedding series by letting you all know how the day went and I also really wanted to give a shout out to my amazing local suppliers – so if you live in Norfolk/Suffolk and are getting married I hope you find this helpful (list and links at bottom of post).